-After taking time out to have my two children, I initially created home-made greetings cards but as this bought in only a small income, I started to work on developing my painting style.
-To begin with all my paintings were in mixed media and I used everything from paint and paper to stitching and beads to create highly textured and ornate pieces.
-I have now worked as a full time artist for around six years and have been exploring my style with mainly acrylics.
+After taking time out to have my two children, I initially created homemade greetings cards but as this brought in only a small income, I started to work on developing my painting style.
+To begin with, all my paintings were in mixed media and I used everything from paint and paper to stitching and beads to create highly textured and ornate pieces.
+I have now worked as a full-time artist for around 10 years and have been exploring my style with mainly acrylics although more recently I have gone back to my mixed media roots.
 I use a specific brand of paint called Jo Sonja by Chroma which is a decorative paint system designed for use on a variety of surfaces including wood and glass but also works extremely well on paper and canvas.
-It comes in a beautiful range of colours and helps to give my work it's distinctive colour pallette.
+It comes in a beautiful range of colours and helps to give my work its distinctive colour palette.
 I love to work from my imagination and like to let my paintings evolve.
-I use a variety of mark making equipment to add form and texture to my landscapes.
+I use a variety of mark-making equipment to add form and texture to my landscapes.

-I have been selling my work, mainly online for over 7 years and have many of my images licensed for greetings cards, prints and more recently cross stitch kits.
+I have been selling my work, mainly online for over 10 years, and have many of my images licensed for greeting cards, prints, calendars, and cross-stitch kits.
 I never initially thought about licensing but it is a direction that found me and it's lovely to see my work as cards and other products and who knows where it will lead!